sequenceiq/slider/src/site/md/building.md

 For more information (including recommended Maven memory configuration options), see [http://hbase.apache.org/book/build.html](HBase building)

+*Tip:* you can force set a version in Maven by having it update all the POMs:

+    mvn versions:set -DnewVersion=0.95.2-SNAPSHOT

 # Testing

 the hbase tarball needs to be unzipped somewhere